con/opfvta-reexecution/paper/drafts/rough.md

 # Re-analysis of Whole-brain opto-fMRI map of mouse VTA dopaminergic activation reflects structural projections with small but significant deviations
 # Full Reexecution of Article Analyzing effective functional VTA connectivity

-## Abstract

-The study of ascending dopaminergic Ventral Tegmental Area (VTA) projections in mice is crucial to translational research investigating human motivation, learning, and addiction.
-A prior article produced the first whole-brain opto-fMRI map of VTA-originating dopamenergic activation in mice, which constitutes a key reference map.
-Further, the authors argue that the article has significant value as an example implementation of a deep brain stumilation analysis workflow, and that the article is written with full reproducibility in mind.
-Herein, we share the results of an effort to reexecute, further standardize, and preserve their workflow, and compre the reexecution results to ascertain analyis reproducibility.
-By leveraging container technology and related best practices, we have improved the portability, provenance tracking, and ease of reexecution of the workflow.
-We further ascertain the reproducibility of the original findings, in light of common non-deterministic data processing steps.
-Lastly, we update the instruction set to minimize non-deterministic behaviour, and therefore provide an even more reliable reference workflow suitable for derivation and reuse.

 ## Introduction

 - Explanation of reference data